secretstartups/handbook/total-rewards/benefits/parental-leave-toolkit/index.html.md

 ### Volunteer to Become a Parental Leave Reentry Buddy

-1. Contact leaves@gitlab.com if you're interested in becoming a Parental Leave Reentry buddy or would like more information.
+1. Contact `leaves@gitlab.com` or post in the `#people-connect` Slack channel if you're interested in becoming a Parental Leave Reentry buddy or would like more information.

 ### Adding Parental Leave Reentry Buddy to your GitLab Profile